K33TY/Jif-Sif-to-Fabric/README.md

   2. `cp config.properties.in config.properties`
   3. Edit the config.properties file (ensure that you put the full path to the polyglot directory):

-     ```
+     ```Java
     # Jif configuration properties.

     # Base directory of Polyglot installation.
     #
     #   This is optional if the Polyglot JARs are in the lib directory.
     #   Must be an absolute path.
     #
     polyglot.home=<path>/polyglot

     # JDK installation directory.
     #
     jdk.home=${java.home}

     # The following may work better if you have the JAVA_HOME environment variable
     # defined:
     # jdk.home=${env.JAVA_HOME}

     # You may need something like the following on Mac OS
     jif-runtime-native.java-include-dir=/Library/Java/JavaVirtualMachines/jdk1.8.0_101.jdk/Contents/Home/include/darwin
      ```

   4. `ant configure`